ShoYamanishi/WebAssemblyNumericalComputing/README.md

 Then open 'http://localhost:5173/' on your browser.
 This will get you the top-level page, which contains the links to the actual test pages.
-Clicking one of those links will open a page for the specific type of computation.
+Clicking on one of those links will open a page for the specific type of computation.
 The page automatically starts the test script to measure the performance.

 The test script is written in C++ and compiled to WASM by Emscripten.
 When it finishes, the page will update the tables with the times measured in milliseconds in the tables.

-Each table is accompanied by a smaller table below.
+Each table is accompanied by a smaller table below it.
 The smaller table contains the numbers sampled from the test program compiled from the same C++ code by clang++, and natively executed on Mac Mini M1 2020.
 You can make the side-by-side comparison of the time taken on your browser and on the Mac for each problem type and the size.